usgpeople/USG.Authorization/README.md

 **Provider**: inject a custom provider with `app.UseWhitelist(async() => ...)`
-to use an altogether different kind of whitelist source. (`WhitelistParser` from `Usg.Whitelist.Common` can be used for parsing the whitelist format documented above.
+to use an altogether different kind of whitelist source. (`WhitelistParser` from `USG.Authorization.Common` can be used for parsing the whitelist format documented above.